lucianonooijen/Personal-Website/content/environment.md

 slug = "environment"
 +++

+_Note: this page reflects my personal configuration, as my work requires me to work on Windows._

 #### Development environment

 I often get questions about what my local development environment looks like and how everything is configured.
 For this reason, I have summarised everything on this page.